Sonoma Valley

 As for wine, it’s been a part of the valley’s fabric since the 1820s.
 Despite phylloxera, fires, and Prohibition, the industry endured thanks to ideal growing conditions and deep-rooted families.
 Today, Sonoma Valley produces over 5 million cases annually from more than 100 wineries, the vast majority still family-owned.

-The Sonoma Valley real estate market
+The Sonoma Valley Real Estate Market

 Real estate in Sonoma Valley offers a serious range, from historic homes and vineyard estates to mid-century ranches and custom-built retreats.
 In the city of Sonoma, for instance, buyers will find Victorians, Craftsman bungalows and Colonial Revival homes on the historic east side, where prices range between $1 million and $3 million.
 On the west side, homes for sale in Sonoma, CA lean more mid-century ranch and farmhouse-style, typically ranging from $800,000 to $1.2 million.